ctphoenix/Python-Course-Material/chapter1.md

 The ratio of the areas of a circle and the square inscribing it is `pi / 4`.
 In this six-part exercise, we will find a way to approximate this value.

 *** =instructions
 - Note: `inside` and `R` are defined as in Exercise `2e`.
-Recall the true ratio of the area of of the unit circle to the area to the inscribing square is `pi / 4`.
+Recall that the true ratio of the area of the unit circle to the area to the inscribing square is `pi / 4`.
-- Find and print the difference between this value and your estimate from part `2e`.
+- Find the difference between your estimate from part `2e` and `math.pi / 4`.
+- Print your answer.